playframework/play-generated-docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

   - Integration of Slick into Play's application lifecycle.
   - Support for [[Play database evolutions|Evolutions]].

-Play Slick currently supports Slick 3.0 with Play 2.4, for both Scala 2.10 and 2.11.
+Play Slick currently supports Slick 3.1 with Play 2.4, for both Scala 2.10 and 2.11.

-> Note: This guide assumes you already know both Play 2.4 and Slick 3.0.
-Furthermore, it assumes you will be using the new Slick Database I/O Actions API.
-In fact, using the deprecated Invoker/Execution API of Slick may be possible, but it's not supported - be aware that the Invoker/Execution API is planned to be removed in the next Slick's major release.
+> Note: This guide assumes you already know both Play 2.4 and Slick 3.1.

 ### Getting Help